 Will There Be Alimony In Your Iowa Divorce?

-Iowa law recognizes three main types of alimony, also known as spousal support:
+Iowa law recognizes four main types of alimony, also known as spousal support:

 The court considers many factors, including length of the marriage, the age and health of the parties, income disparity, education and work history, and the accustomed standard of living during the marriage.
 Alimony is not a punitive measure but rather meant to provide financial security to the lesser earning spouse.